Achndrs4/achndrs4.github.io/_posts/2016-12-22-cuneiform.md

-Sumerian, at the onset of this change from pictograms to ideograms, would have been impossible to read(unless serious guesswork as to what all of the original pictograms must have represented had taken place) had it not been for the fact that some of these pictograms came to represent sounds in a language, rather than ideas.
+Sumerian, at the onset of this change from pictograms to ideograms, would have been impossible to read accurately, had it not been for the fact that some of these pictograms came to represent sounds in a language, rather than ideas.
 Cuneiform built words with these two kinds of characters- ideograms that evolved from related pictograms, and proper